ryan-mcclue/ryan-mcclue/src/mcu.md

 So, both boards require similar console interfaces
 If CI/CD actually on remote server, the CI/CD would communicate with another test server with the test hardware.
-This test server would implement some API to initiate serial connections The bluepill board not an official st board.
+This test server would implement some API to initiate serial connections So, local developer has two boards and so does remote server The bluepill board not an official st board.
 However, can generalise with cubeide?
 Configure max. clock

 Can create a local 'bare' remote git repo: `mkdir remote.git; cd remote.git; git init --bare; git remote add origin file:\home\ryan`
+(then write a githook bash script in local repo so that when pushing to remote, also push to CI server)

+MOTOR DRIVER/PROFESSIONALISM:
+As working in a complex system, driver must be non-blocking (use interrupts?), tests, debug features like performance measurement, logging and console commands able to coexist with other modules and use in a super-loop context

+Robot kinematics is study of motion without considering potential fields blocking motion Inverse kinematics is determining motion to reach desired position (so just trajectory planning?)
+Planar joint is gliding joint?

+Often driver boards needed for motors as power of GPIO signals is not enough.
+Furthermore, may require external power supply to prevent slipping steps on the motor.
+(register specific to make GPIO setting as fast as possible, which equates to it being set on time)

+Require command queue to prevent motor stalling?

+24/7 SYSTEM:
+Able to detect and recover from faults.
+So, must build in features to collect information

 Embedded looking through datasheets and deciding what registers and bits to set